CSU-PCAST: A Dual-Branch Transformer Framework for medium-range ensemble Precipitation Forecasting: Introduction

 More importantly, traditional NWP models exhibit systematic biases in precipitation representation, with rainfall simulated to occur too frequently and at intensities that are too weak, a deficiency that has been consistently reported in intercomparison studies \cite{ref-book22}.
-In fact, precipitation is among the most difficult atmospheric variables to predict, as it arises from highly nonlinear and multiscale processes, and its predictability is far lower than that of smoother variables such as temperature or pressure, since it strongly depends on convection and localized processes and requires the simultaneous handling of initial condition errors, multiscale interactions, and rapidly evolving convective systems \cite{ref-book19, ref-book21, ref-book22}.
+In fact, precipitation is among the most difficult atmospheric variables to predict, as it arises from highly nonlinear and multiscale processes, and its predictability is far lower than that of smoother variables such as temperature or pressure, since it strongly depends on convection and localized processes and requires the simultaneous handling of initial condition errors, multiscale interactions, and rapidly evolving convective systems \cite{ref-book22, ref-book19, ref-book21}.
 Despite the remarkable success of machine learning-based weather forecasting in recent years, current ML models remain less effective for precipitation, and precipitation forecasts still face significant challenges.
 First, uncertainties in the initial conditions and observational datasets propagate and grow rapidly during model integration \cite{ref-book19}.
 Second, the reliability of precipitation datasets is primarily constrained by the number and spatial coverage of ground stations, the accuracy of satellite retrieval algorithms and the limitations of data assimilation models \cite{ref-book21}.
-While ERA5 provides comprehensive atmospheric variables, its precipitation estimates have been reported to be less reliable (see Appendix ~\ref{sec:era5_appendix} for details) than observational products, and previous work (e.g., GenCast) explicitly excluded ERA5 precipitation from their main evaluation due to concerns over precipitation data quality \cite{ref-book20}.
+While ERA5 provides a comprehensive and dynamically consistent set of atmospheric variables, its precipitation field is model-derived and can differ substantially from observational precipitation products, especially for localized and intense rainfall (see Appendix~\ref{sec:era5_appendix} for a sensitivity comparison using different precipitation targets).
+For this reason, several recent ML weather forecasting studies have treated precipitation verification separately from standard ERA5-based evaluation protocols \cite{ref-book20}.
+In this study, we therefore use ERA5 for atmospheric predictors and Integrated Multi-satellite Retrievals for Global Precipitation Measurement (IMERG) as the precipitation training target and verification reference.